SUMMER SCHOOL 2021 STATEMENT:

 Government funding has provided the opportunity to invest in long term resources such as a year group set of Y7 reading books, which will be utilised next year during tutor time to support literacy.
 We were also able to fund all break and lunchtime catering for the week.
 This supported attendance and the wellbeing our most disadvantaged students and families at a time where this has never been more crucial.
 In addition to the literacy resources we also invested in a photographer so that images could be taken and used for promotional purposes as well as creating a display for Year 7.

 To mark the end of the week and year with a celebratory close, an online author talk from Sinead O’Hart was organised.
 Each child was given a signed copy of her latest book ‘Skyborn’.
 Our PE department then organised an interform rounders afternoon.
 The final session of the week included pastoral input from HoP and DHoP and also a short film which showing images and footage recorded over the course of the week.

-For a copy of the Summer School claim form submitted to the DfE please see the document below.
+Read a copy of the Summer School claim form submitted to the DfE.